Operation Winter '94: Operation Leap 1

 Gotovina defined several objectives for Operation Leap 1: the capture of more favourable positions, allowing the approach to ARSK-held positions around Kijevo—where a strategic mountain pass is located, and Cetina west of Dinara—where ARSK artillery positions were located; securing the left flank of the force on Dinara; preventing ARSK attacks from that direction, and regaining positions lost during the winter of 1994–1995.
-The operation was scheduled to allow a HV advance in two steps of 4 km each, over a period of one to two days.
+The operation was scheduled to allow an HV advance in two steps of 4 km each, throughout one to two days.

 Operation Leap 1 took place on 7 April 1995.
 The HV 7th Guards Brigade relieved the 4th Guards Brigade and advanced for about 5 km, pushing the VRS defences along a 15 km-wide front line and capturing approximately 75 km2 of territory.
 This one-day operation moved the front line—from which the VRS 9th Light Infantry Brigade had intermittently mounted attacks during the previous three months—north-west, and put the HV within easy reach of Uništa—one of the few passes over Dinara.
 A secondary objective of the operation was also achieved; the salient created during Operation Winter '94 was extended towards Bosansko Grahovo and stabilized.
 The 126th Home Guard Regiment protected the left flank of the 7th Guards Brigade axis of advance, engaging in several skirmishes.